CodeProSpecialist/Billionaires-Crypto-Trading-Robot-2025/README.md

 **Professional.
 Fast.
 Precise.
 Fee-Aware.
 Visual.**
 *Built for serious traders who want automation without compromise.*

-Unleash the power of automated crypto trading with the Billionaires Crypto Trading Robot 2025, a cutting-edge bot crafted for Binance.US.
+Unleash the power of automated crypto trading with the SMART COIN TRADING BOT, a cutting-edge bot crafted for Binance.US.
 Target 0.8% net profits per trade on USDT pairs using advanced mean-reversion with comprehensive momentum, oscillator, and trend filters. **Not affiliated with Binance.US or CallMeBot.** **Profits are not guaranteed; you risk losing all or part of your investment.** Always test in simulation mode (e.g., Binance.US testnet) before live trading and proceed at your own risk!

 ### Legal Disclaimers